 In between all of these trials, two GB crews raced at the Women’s Head which had 152 entries that year.
 The openweights won overall and the lightweights finished second, 19 seconds behind.

 The winning crew was Louise Rokosh, Suzanne Kirk, Debbie Flewin, Annabel Eyres, Sally Andreae, Kate Grose, Jo Gough, Sue Smith (stroke), Joanna Russ (cox), coached by Steve Gunn.
-Debbie was plucked from the Tideway Scullers’ crew which subsequently came sixth to replace Flo Johnston who was ill.
+Debbie was plucked the night before the race from the Tideway Scullers’ crew which subsequently came sixth to replace Flo Johnston who was ill.

 Scullers’ Head (1 April 1989)